MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 <strong>DHA-Service (Device HealthAttestation Service)</strong>
 <p>Device HealthAttestation Service (DHA-Service) validates the data it receives from DHA-CSP and issues a highly trusted hardware (TPM) protected report (DHA-Report) to DHA-Enabled device management solutions through a tamper resistant and tamper evident communication channel.</p>

-<p>DHA-Service is available in 2 flavors: “DHA-Cloud” and “DHA-Server2016”.
-DHA-Service supports a variety of implementation scenarios including cloud, on premises, air-gapped, and hybrid scenarios.</p>
+<p>DHA-Service is available in two flavors: “DHA-Cloud” and “DHA-Server2016”.
+DHA-Service supports various implementation scenarios including cloud, on premises, air-gapped, and hybrid scenarios.</p>
 <p>The following list of operations is performed by DHA-Service:</p>

 - Receives device boot data (DHA-BootData) from a DHA-Enabled device</li>